September child tax credits go out soon: How to check payment, what to do if previous one is missing

 In some instances, taxpayers who think they qualify for the payments may check the Child Tax Credit Update Portal and find their eligibility listing as “pending.”
 That means the IRS is still reviewing the account’s eligibility and the taxpayer won’t get a check until the agency confirms that person qualifies.

-For those who didn’t file tax returns for either of year, and didn’t register with the IRS for the federal stimulus checks in 2020, it’s not too late to sign up for the child tax credit payments.
+For those who didn’t file tax returns for either year and didn’t register with the IRS for the federal stimulus checks in 2020, it’s not too late to sign up for the child tax credit payments.
 That can be done here.

 Some parents may rather receive the rest of the credit in one lump sum.
 If that’s the case, they can opt out of the monthly payments through this online portal, with the next deadline to unenroll falling on Oct.
 4.